• Skip to primary navigation

 Making the Mug Cake with Cake Mix

 So why not make a few for your friends?
 I already did the math.
-This will be enough to fill three 1-quart size mason jars with a little extra room for a small baggie of chocolate chips.
-Each mason jar will make approx. 12 mugs of cake.
+This will be enough to fill three 1-quart size (32 ounce) mason jars with a little extra room for a small baggie of chocolate chips.
+Each mason jar will make approx. 12 single servings of mug cake.

 Supplies